 Accessing from Linux

-Click on the "Terminal" app, and then you'll see the following screen prompted out.
+Click on “Terminal” app and then you’ll see next screen prompted out

 Accessing from Windows

-We have just to type CMD in the search bar, which means "Command Prompt."
+In the search bar, we have just to type CMD which meant “Command Prompt”

-Then click on "Command Prompt," and then you'll see the following screen prompted out.
+Then click on “Command Prompt” and then you’ll see next screen prompted out

-One of the things you have to take into account when running commands from Unix-like systems or Windows systems is that the orders could be different because they are running in other OSs.
-But, of course, if something goes wrong with your Windows commands, you can always google it!
+One of the things you have to take into account when running commands from Linux/Unix-like systems or Windows systems is that the commands could be different, because they are running in different OSs

-When you're inside the Terminal, these are the most common use cases; you need to create, edit, access, or delete folders or files, so let's begin.
+These are the most common use cases when you’re inside the terminal, you need to create, edit, access or delete folders or files, se let’s begin

 $ ls

-The first command is ls, which helps us list all folders and files currently located.
-Example:
+The first command is ls, which helps us to list all folders and files in the path we’re currently located.
+Example

 $ ls

-The first command helps us go inside a folder and stands for "command directory."
-We know now what the second command does.
+The first command helps us to go inside a folder and stands for “command directory”.
+We know now what the second command does

 $ mkdir <NewFolderName>